 On the very south of the Cuban island lies Santiago de Cuba.
 This southern city has its special charm and it’s even more laid back than any other city in Cuba.
 Its carnival stands as the best one after Rio, but even if you’re not traveling in August, Santiago should be on your list when visiting Cuba.
-One day in Santiago de Cuba may not be much, but you’ll fall under its charm sooner than you think.
+One day in Santiago de Cuba may not be much, but you’ll fall under its southern charm sooner than you think.

 What’s the best time to visit Santiago?